 Microarchitecture Exploitation

-Software Exploitation
+Software Exploitation.

 Modern CPUs are impressive feats of engineering effort.
 Consistently offering performance improvements every generation, but how?
 This module explores security vulnerabilities that can lurk hidden, below the assembly, in CPU architecture itself!